MicrosoftDocs/visualstudio-docs/docs/python/defining-custom-python-project-commands.md

 # Defining custom commands for Python projects

 In the process of working with your Python projects, you may find it yourself switching to a command window to run specific scripts or modules, run pip commands, or run some other arbitrary tool.
 To improve your workflow, you can add custom commands to the **Python** sub-menu in the Python project context menu and have those commands run in a console window or in the Visual Studio output window.
 You can also use regular expressions to instruct Visual Studio how to parse errors and warnings from the command's output.

 By default, that menu contains only the single **Run Pylint** command:

 ![Default appearance of the Python sub-menu on a project's context menu](media/custom-commands-default-menu.png)

 Custom commands appear in this same context menu.
-Custom commands can be added to a project file directly, where they apply to only that individual project, or to a `.targets` file so that they appear for all projects of a particular type.
+Custom commands are be added to a project file directly, where they apply to that individual project.
+You can also define custom commands in a `.targets` file that can easily be imported in multiple project files.

 Certain Python project templates in Visual Studio already add custom commands of their own using their `.targets` file.
 For example, the Bottle Web Project and Flask Web Project templates both add two commands, **Start server** and **Start debug server**.
 The Django Web Project template add these same commands plus quite a few more: